Fudgy Cherry Brownies

 - Add 4 eggs and 1 tsp vanilla extract and mix until well combined.4 eggs

-- Melt 200 g dark chocolate in the microwave or a double boiler and fold it through the mixture.200 g dark chocolate
+- Melt 200 g dark chocolate in the microwave or over a double boiler and fold it through the mixture.200 g dark chocolate

-- Stir in 1 cup all-purpose flour (sifted) and 1/2 cup cocoa and mix everything until fully combined.1/2 cup cocoa, 1 cup all-purpose flour
+- Stir in 1 cup all-purpose flour and 1/2 cup cocoa and mix everything until fully combined.1/2 cup cocoa, 1 cup all-purpose flour

 - Bake for 30 minutes until the brownie is just set.
 Make sure not to over-bake it for a fudgy texture.